garosan/web3_notes/cyfrin/smart_contract_security/README.md

 transfer() is suitable and safe for transferring to EOAs only.
 If you want to transfer tokens to a contract, you need to ensure that the receiver contract can handle incoming transfers.
 An accidental token transfer to a contract that is not ERC-20 compatible will result in loss of tokens.

 To send the funds to a smart contract, Alice needs to use the approve and transferFrom combination.

+a.
+First, the user needs to set allowance for the receiverContract with an amount: approve(receiverContract,100)

+b.
+Then, the user has to make a call from receiverContract to move user funds from the ERC20 token contract to the receiver contract using transferFrom(Alice,receiverContract,100)

+c.
+This pattern is also gas-inefficient, since it requires two separate transactions to move the funds from the user to the receiver contract.s